 Pastoral Care Classes

 All High School students begin each day with a Pastoral Care teacher and a small group of boys or girls – during this time, the teacher marks the roll, hands out any notes and spends time discussing any issues that students may bring up.
 Primary School classes begin the day in a similar way, within their home classes.

 William Carey Christian School offers counselling to students, whenever the need may arise.
 Our Counselors support students and help them through a wide range of issues.
 WCCS employs male and female counselors, who are on site everyday and are available for all students.

-During Term 1, Year 11 students who have volunteered and trained as Peer Support leaders attend Year 7 Pastoral Care classes.
+During Term 1, Year 11 students who have volunteered and trained as Peer Support leaders attend and lead sessions in Year 7 Pastoral Care classes.
 This allows the Year 7 students to find out more about high school and to build relationships with these older students.